Reading Interventionist

 Nice to have

-• Prior use of AI or adaptive learning platforms (e.g., Lexia, i-Ready, Amira) for instructional design or data interpretation
+• Direct experience with AI-powered or adaptive reading platforms (e.g., Amira, Lexia, i-Ready, Reading Plus) for instructional planning or student data interpretation

-• Background in non-traditional or innovative educational settings (charter schools, micro-schools, Montessori, hybrid models)
+• Experience in non-traditional or innovative educational models (charter, micro-school, Montessori, hybrid)

 Meet a successful candidate